Updated on 16th December, 2022 by Martin Astley

 A blocked sink isn’t the end of the world, but it can be more problematic than it sounds!
-Perhaps grease, oil and food debris have got stuck in the trap waste pipe, with this obstruction gradually worsening over time, or perhaps you or a member of your household has accidentally dropped something down the drain.
+Perhaps grease, oil, and food debris have gotten stuck in the trap waste pipe, with this obstruction gradually worsening over time, or perhaps you or a member of your household has accidentally dropped something down the drain.

 We’ve already written about how to unblock a drain, but if you’ve followed that advice with no success, read on!

 - A bucket, or another container